Powered by SchoolDash

 Destinations: Excellent.
 The proportion of students going on to education or training at 16 is quite high, while at 18 (allowing for attainment) it is very high.
 Show details

-Attendance: About average.
-Pupil absence rates and the incidence of persistent absence are both roughly average.
+Attendance: Above average.
+Pupil absence rates and the incidence of persistent absence are both quite low.

-Representation: Slightly out of balance.
-The socio-economic mix and ethnic representation are both slightly out of balance with the local community.
+Representation: In balance.
+The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details

 Progress: About average.
 Up to age 16 it is about average, while at ages 16-18 it is above average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)